Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 - CV Drop

 When your new graduate hire arrives at your office, they’re probably going to be brimming with enthusiasm, nerves and a sense of disbelief that they’re officially entering the working world.
+By this stage, your induction process should already be in full flow.

 Make sure you have your graduate’s desk set up and ready for them.
-Remember the intense courage it took you to ask where the stationery supplies were kept on your first day of work?
+Remember the courage it took you to ask where the stationery supplies were kept on your first day of work?
 Make sure their desk is fully stocked with notebooks, pens and anything else they need.

 Create an induction plan so that your graduate’s first couple of days aren’t a lonely mix of refreshing their temporary inbox (nope, still just the automatic email welcoming them to Outlook) and looking around in the hope that someone will ask them to do something.